ubolonton/emacs-module-rs/guide/src/type-conversions.md

 - They can be copied around, but cannot outlive the `Env` they come from.
 - They are "proxy values": only useful when converted to Rust values, or used as arguments when calling Lisp functions.

+Lisp vectors are represented by the type `Vector`, which can be considered a "sub-type" of `Value`.

 ## Converting a Lisp `Value` to Rust

 This is enabled for types that implement `FromLisp`.
 Most built-in types are supported.
 Note that conversion may fail, so the return type is `Result<T>`.